Oneo64/Starlattice/Timeline.md

 The Kagalarian Empire begins to invest in the research of clone technology.

 ## 2038
 The Kagalarian Empire begins to invest in the research and construction of the first battle robot.
+During the same year, Kagalar initiates the Battle of Sarvikal, fought on one of the Escorian Empire's planets in defence of a Naulish Invasion.

 ## 3039
 The Invasion of Ashunzaria begins.